alexfidelchen/Processing-Experiments/README.md

 ![processingExperimentsImage](https://github.com/alexfidelchen/Processing-Experiments/blob/master/processingExperiments.png)
 # Nature of Code Experiments
 Simulations inspired by concepts from Shiffman's [Nature of Code](http://natureofcode.com/book/).
-The book covers how to model vectors, forces, trigonometry, randomness and particle systems in Processing.
+The book covers how to model math and physics principles such as vectors, forces, trigonometry, oscillation and particle systems.